anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Genius is one per cent inspiration, ninety-nine per cent perspiration.
+Quote: The truth is incontrovertible.
+Malice may attack it, ignorance may deride it, but in the end, there it is.

-By: Thomas Edison
+By: Winston Churchill